iCliniq Logo

 How to Diagnose Mauriac Syndrome?

 • Non-alcoholic Steatohepatitis: It is a condition in which fat builds up in the liver.
 The accumulated fat causes damage and inflammation of liver cells.
 Most individuals are asymptomatic, while some patients may have reduced liver function.
 The disorder is more prevalent among type 2 diabetics.
-Mauriac syndrome is often misdiagnosed with this disease.
+Mauriac syndrome is often misdiagnosed as this disease.
 However, cirrhosis and fibrosis of the liver developing in non-alcoholic steatohepatitis are absent in Mauriac syndrome.

 • Autoimmune Hepatitis: It is a condition in which liver inflammation develops due to the body's immune cells attacking normal liver cells.
 If left untreated, the disease progresses to form liver cirrhosis (scarring of the liver), ultimately resulting in liver failure.